PlayersCommittee/gemp-swccg-public/README.md

 ### Connecting to the local dev/test gemp server

-* After starting the server, point your browser of choice to: http://0.0.0.0:8080/gemp-swccg/
+* After starting the server, point your browser of choice to: http://0.0.0.0:8080/gemp-swccg/ (or localhost:8080/gemp-swccg depending on your system)